matthewJamesAbbott/pqr/README.md

 # pqr — Parquet Viewer & Editor

-A fast, **Vim-like** terminal UI for browsing, searching, editing, and wrangling large collections of Parquet files.
+A fast, keyboard-driven terminal application for inspecting, querying, and editing Apache Parquet files.
+Built on the Textual TUI framework.

 <still under development not all options are 100% stable yet>